TangatBaktybergen/moodle-mod_zipdownload/README.md

 └── README.md
 ```

+---

 ##  Installation

-1. A. Copy the `zipdownload` folder into your Moodle `mod` directory: **/path/to/moodle/mod/**
+1. Unzip this plugin into the `mod` directory of your Moodle installation:
-2. **Alternatively**, install via Moodle web interface:

-   Log in as admin and go to **Site Administration > Plugins > Install Plugins > Drop ZIP Plugin Folder in the Upload Form**
-3. Log in as admin and go to **Site Administration > Notifications** to complete the installation.
+2. Go to **Site Administration > Notifications** to complete the installation.

 ---

-## Usage
+##  Creating the Activity

-1. In your Moodle course, turn editing on and **add an activity**.
+1. In a course, turn editing on and **Add an activity**.
 2. Choose **ZIP Download**.
-3. Upload your ZIP template containing `.c` files and a `Makefile`. ( in example led_tasks.zip )
+3. Upload your `.zip` template containing `.c` files and a `Makefile`.
-4. Select a default platform for Makefiles: "Lab", "Mac", or "Windows".
-5. Optionally add a description if needed.
-6. Save and return to the course.
+4. Save and return to course.

-7. Students open the activity, select their platform, and instantly receive a personalized ZIP. ( in example Templates-27955-Win.zip )
+---

+## Student View
+- When students click the activity, they are asked to choose their platform (Lab/Win/Mac).
+- The ZIP uploaded by the teacher is extracted and automatically processed.
+- A personalized ZIP is available for download instantly.

 ---